-- Staffing the Veterans' and Military Families subcommittee of CJCAC, focusing on support of judicial officers and interdisciplinary teams working with military families and veterans in the criminal justice, juvenile and family court system. - Staffing the Mental Health subcommittee of CJCAC, which is continuing the work of MHIITF by addressing recommendations from the Criminal Justice Collaboration on Mental Health Issues Task Force that were assigned to the committee by the Judicial Council.
-This subcommittee reviews mental health and court related legislation and will focus on criminal justice issues related to Incompetency to Stand Trial (IST), developing linkages between court administrators with local departments of mental/behavioral health treatment/service providers, and supporting local and state initiatives, such as Stepping Up. - Conducting research on misdemeanor IST restoration programs.
-Judicial Council staff interviewed treatment and criminal justice stakeholders representing approximately ten counties to identify current practices related to competency restoration for misdemeanants and drafted a briefing document for CJCAC. - Drafting a briefing to assist the courts in accessing MHSA, INN, and CSS funds at the local county level to support the creation of court programs focused on addressing the needs of mentally ill court users. - Conducting user testing to identify the needs of the public searching for mental health information on the Judicial Council website. - Continuing to identify innovative programs and share information with relevant stakeholders, including innovative approaches to community based IST programs. - Developing and conducting regional and statewide symposia, as well as distance education, for judges and court personnel, including family court services directors/managers, mediators, evaluators and child custody recommending counselors to help them meet mandatory education requirements.
-Recent trainings provided mental health content, such as workshops on perinatal mental illness, attachment and affect communication; understanding and treating traumatic stress in infants and young children; managing compassion fatigue and secondary trauma; understanding and intervening with high conflict parents; the effects of stress on adults and children; building resilience: and cultural and gender considerations in domestic violence cases.
-Planning and training activities at these symposia included those conducted by community partners. - Providing county specific technical assistance to Family Court Services offices in areas related to mental health including the complex mental, physical, and cognitive effects of Adverse Childhood Experiences and effective techniques to overcome damaging thoughts, behaviors, and habits; and mediator preparation for centering, stabilizing, and analyzing their work with high conflict families.
+Increase knowledge and awareness of judicial officers, court staff, justice system and treatment/service partners

+- Provided technical assistance and resource information for new and/or expanding mental health courts - Drafted a briefing to inform and assist the courts on the different components of Proposition 63: MHSA and accessing Innovation (INN) funds at the local county level to support the creation of court programs focused on addressing the needs of mentally ill court users. - Continued to identify innovative programs and share information with relevant stakeholders, including innovative approaches to community-based IST programs. - Developed and conducted regional and statewide symposia and distance education for judges and court personnel, including family court services directors/managers, mediators, evaluators and child custody recommending counselors to help them meet mandatory education requirements.
+Recent trainings provided mental health content, such as workshops on perinatal mental illness, attachment and affect communication, understanding and treating traumatic stress in infants and young children, managing compassion fatigue and secondary trauma, understanding and intervening with high conflict parents, the effects of stress on adults and children, building resilience, and cultural and gender considerations in domestic violence cases.
+Planning and training activities at these symposia included those conducted by community partners. - Provided county specific technical assistance to Family Court Services offices in areas related to mental health including the complex mental, physical, and cognitive effects of Adverse Childhood Experiences and effective techniques to overcome damaging thoughts, behaviors, and habits, and mediator preparation for centering, stabilizing, and analyzing their work with high conflict families. - Held the Veterans and Military Families Summit in September 2018.
+This oneday event featured sessions on legal rights afforded to veterans coping with mental health conditions (PTSD, TBI, and MST); improving mental health